Environment & biodiversity

 Project leader

-Based in Marseille, the Heko Farm Association was created in response to the climate emergency that has been noticeable for a number of years.
-It is working on the emergence, in this metropolis, of a regionally differentiated, sustainable and resilient food system and, to achieve this, it has four objectives: First, the development of productive micro-farms in urban and suburban areas; next, the creation of spaces dedicated to urban farming; then, the transformation of collective green spaces; and lastly, the development of educational tools intended for schools.
+The Heko Farm Association, based in Marseille, was created in response to the climate emergency.
+It is working towards the emergence, in this metropolis, of a localized, sustainable and resilient food system.
+To achieve this, it is pursuing four objectives.
+First, the development of productive micro-farms in urban and peri-urban environments.
+Second, the creation of spaces dedicated to urban agriculture.
+Also, the transformation of collective green spaces.
+Finally, the development of educational tools for schoolchildren.

 This ambition has resulted in several achievements: setting up an educational garden at a Marseille primary school, an urban farm project in a priority part of the city with the municipal council, gardening operation in this same area, etc.